World Association of Kickboxing Organizations: History

 In 1977, WAKO was founded in Europe and formulated the rules and regulations acting as the Kickboxing Federation of the World.
 It was founded by American Kickboxing promoter Mike Anderson, and his friend, German Kickboxing promoter Georg Brueckner.
 WAKO was officially registered in Zurich, Switzerland and become the largest unified kickboxing organization in the world.

 In 2006, the International Amateur Kickboxing Sports Association (I.A.K.S.A) and WAKO merged under the umbrella of WAKO, making its acceptance possible by the General Association of International Sports Federations (G.A.I.S.F) as the governing body for the sport of Kickboxing.

 WAKO became a member of Sport Accord and was officially recognized as the official Kickboxing governing body by Sport Accord, Olympic Council of Asia, WADA and the International World Games Association.
 Kickboxing is included in World Combat Games, Asian Indoor Games, and the Martial Arts Games (promoted by OCA) in the 2017 International World Games.
 WAKO has five continental divisions functioning under the auspices of the WAKO International Federation which are WAKO Europe, WAKO Pan America, WAKO Asia, WAKO Oceania and WAKO Africa.
 WAKO hosts its ordinary General Assemblies in Antalya, Turkey.

 In 1991, WAKO PRO was officially established during a WAKO Board meeting in Spain.
 After a their career as amateurs in the organization, fighters were now able to continue as professional fighters in WAKO Pro.

 Olympic recognition

-On the 20th of July 2021, the International Olympic Committee officially recognised kickboxing as an Olympic sport, and recognised WAKO as the world governing body for the sport.
+On the July 20, 2021, the International Olympic Committee officially recognised kickboxing as an Olympic sport, and recognised WAKO as the world governing body for the sport.

+Ranking system

+While WAKO was founded primarily as a competitive sanctioning body, it has maintained a structured technical grading system (consisting of Dan and Kyū levels) since the 1980s.
+Prior to the 2020s, individual national federations, such as WAKO GB, operated under their own unified syllabi established in the 1990s to standardize technical proficiency across member clubs.

+Following the organization's full recognition by the International Olympic Committee (IOC) in 2021, WAKO initiated a global administrative transition scheduled for completion in 2025–2026.
+This transition involves the implementation of a centralized "Global Athlete ID" and an international grading database to formalize and verify existing historical ranks on a digital platform to meet Olympic standards for transparency and eligibility.
+This digital "passport" system ensures that black belts recorded as early as the 1980s are retroactively verified within the unified global framework.

+The grading structure typically follows a progression of seven to nine colored belts (Kyū) before reaching the black belt (Dan).
+Advancement through these ranks requires a formal examination involving a "test of knowledge," which evaluates technical execution of punches, kicks, and combinations.
+Furthermore, the syllabus mandates specific fitness benchmarks and, for intermediate and advanced grades, the completion of controlled sparring rounds to demonstrate practical application under pressure.